kgnamba/tech-tweets/README.md

 * the relativity of simultaneity https://twitter.com/i/moments/899752815391801346
 * a thread about dung beetles https://twitter.com/i/moments/897362339518926849
 * do butterflies remember being caterpillars? https://twitter.com/i/moments/899757563935432706

+Requires a virtualenv to run.
+Python 3.6.8.
+Use requirements.txt for requirements.

+Requires pickled newsapi articles in data directory.

+Requires API_KEYS.env file with all the necessary API keys.